wu-lee/hencrypt/README.md

 (genonetime).

-This is then encrypted with a public key (rsaencrypt), and sent encoded in base64 as the first line of the encrypted stream to stdout, followed by the encrypted payload read from stdin.
+This is then encrypted with a public key (rsaencrypt), and sent encoded in base64 as the second field of the encrypted stream to stdout, followed by the encrypted payload read from stdin.
+The first field is four characters encoding the number of characters of the second in decimal.

-The decrypt function first reads a line from stdin to get the one-time password, decodes and decrypts it (rsadecrypt), then decrypts the remainder of the input stream to stdout using it.
+The decrypt function first reads the 4-character decimal size field from stdin, then the key's characters to get the one-time password, decodes and decrypts it (rsadecrypt), then decrypts the remainder of the input stream to stdout using it.

 # REQUIREMENTS